Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_thermocouples.md

 M308 S1 P"spi.cs1" Y"thermocouple-max31856"  ; create sensor number 1 as a thermocouple, defaulting to type K in the first position on the Duet 2 daughter board connector

 ;Duet 3
-M308 S3 P"3.spi.cs1"Y"thermocouple-max31856" T"J"; define temperature sensor number 3 as a J Type thermocouple on the first port of a temperature daughter board plugged into the expansion board with CAN bus address 3.
+M308 S3 P"3.spi.cs1"Y"thermocouple-max31856" K"J"; define temperature sensor number 3 as a J Type thermocouple on the first port of a temperature daughter board plugged into the expansion board with CAN bus address 3.
 ```

 ## RepRapFirmware 2.x